What is cheap in Poland?

 Keeping with the public transport theme, Polish rail travel is a most pleasurable experience.
 Crucially, there are bargains to be had if you buy PKP Intercity tickets online and take the time to search PKP Intercity’s Promobilet search engine.

 I’ve just searched Promobilet to check ticket prices from Gdańsk to Warsaw in around one month’s time.
-Here are two very inexpensive Promobilet offers for the morning of Monday 27 May, 2024:
+Here are three very inexpensive Promobilet offers for the morning of Wednesday 4 September, 2024:

 PKP also has a special travel offer for groups of two to six people.
 Called Taniej z Bliskimi (‘Save together’), you can reduce travel costs with this offer by at least 30%.
 However, the promotion is only valid on TLK and IC trains which are not as fast, comfortable and modern as EIC and EIP trains.